zenparsing/chromium-futures/README.md

 ## Design Goals

-New library APIs should be developed and C++ language features should be leveraged to make the typical async programming use case easier to develop and maintain.
+New library APIs should be developed and C++ language features should be leveraged to make typical async programming use cases easier to develop and maintain.

 * The solution should occupy a layer above the scheduling and callback APIs and should not compete with those APIs.